div-wang/AgentGPT/README.md

 ---

 <h2 align="center">
-💝 Support the Advancement of AgentGPT!! 💝
+💝 Support the Advancement of 多变 Auto-GPT!! 💝
 </h2>

 <p align="center">
-Join us in fueling the development of AgentGPT, an open-source project pushing the boundaries of AI autonomy!
+Join us in fueling the development of 多变 Auto-GPT, an open-source project pushing the boundaries of AI autonomy!
 We're facing challenges in covering the operational costs 💸, including in-house API and other infrastructure expenses, which is projected to grow to around $150 USD per day 💳🤕 Your sponsorship would drive progress by helping us scale up resources, enhance features and functionality, and continue to iterate on this exciting project! 🚀
 </p>

 <p align="center">